Road speed limits in the United Kingdom: The introduction of the 70 mph (112 km/h) speed limit

 The trial was extended and then made permanent in 1967.
-The blanket limit was reduced to 60 mph on single carriageways in 1977.
+The blanket limit was reduced to 60 mph (96 km/h) on single carriageways in 1977.

-Although these 70 mph speed limit road signs are normally not used on motorways (the National Speed Limit road sign is normally used, as it makes it more understandable for motorists their maximum speed on the type of vehicle they're using), they have been used on non-motorway special roads within the UK, and across the motorways within Scotland.
+Although these 70 mph (112 km/h) speed limit road signs are normally not used on motorways (the National Speed Limit road sign is normally used, as it makes it more understandable for motorists their maximum speed on the type of vehicle they're using), they have been used on non-motorway special roads within the UK, and across the motorways within Scotland.